maccu71/projects/README.md

 Here, we don't need to apply the 'when' clause after each task.
 This allows us to apply logic to our code more efficiently.

-By the way, this is not the only way to handle different OS in Ansible playbooks; you can also use the group_by module, for example.
+By the way, this is not the only way to handle different OS in Ansible playbooks; you can use for example 'group_by' module, for example.

-The second important role is applying the 'block' directive to handle errors in playbooks, as seen below:
+The second important role is applying the 'block' directive to handle errors in playbook, as seen below:

 ---
 - name: error handling example